nexus-rpc/sdk-go/README.md

 #### Get the Result of an Operation

-The `GetResult` method is used to get the result of an operation, issuing a network request to the handle's client's configured endpoint.
+The `Result` method is used to get the result of an operation, issuing a network request to the handle's client's configured endpoint.

-By default, GetResult returns (nil, `ErrOperationStillRunning`) immediately after issuing a call if the operation has not yet completed.
+By default, Result returns (nil, `ErrOperationStillRunning`) immediately after issuing a call if the operation has not yet completed.

 Callers may set GetOperationResultOptions.Wait to a value greater than 0 to alter this behavior, causing the client to